 - Give students an exit ticket either at the end of class or at the beginning of class the next day to assess understanding.

-- Use exit ticket data to pull students for small groups or individual instruction.
+- Use the exit ticket data to pull students for small groups or individual instruction.

 - After teaching each of the types of division, summatively assess with a quiz.